-As bettors wait for New York online sports betting to go live, the New York State Gaming Commission (NYSGC) on Friday released August sports betting figures for its four upstate retail casinos.
+As bettors wait for New York sports betting to go live, the New York State Gaming Commission (NYSGC) on Friday released August sports betting figures for its four upstate retail casinos.

 The news wasn’t good as August handle was $9.15 million, down 2% from July’s $9.33 million.
 Most states that have been reporting August numbers have seen increases.